nimast/pocket-to-obsidian/README.md

 # Pocket to Obsidian

 Convert your Pocket bookmarks to Obsidian markdown files using the same technology as Obsidian Web Clipper.

-**Note:** Since Pocket is being retired, this tool helps you migrate your saved articles to Obsidian.
+Since Pocket is being retired, this tool helps you migrate your saved articles to Obsidian.

 ---